Find Online Colleges

 In 1919, South Dakota's state flower law was revised, changing the scientific name to Pulsatilla hirsutissima.
 Originally named the Paschflower by herbalist John Gerade in 1597.
 From the Hebrew word Pasch, which means Passover.

-Description of the South Dakota State Flower: American Pasque Flower
+South Dakota State Flower: American Pasque Flower

 This perennial herb is more commonly called the pasqueflower (psk´flou´´r) from the French word Pasque, or "Easter".
 It grows wild throughout the state, and its blooms are one of the first signs of spring in South Dakota.